-As of 4/24/16 - River is back in shape with perfect steelhead green color.
-Flows at Lewiston 1600 cfs.
+As of 5/31/16 - River is high.
+Flows at Lewiston 3600 cfs.
 They are flushing the river.
 Once flows drop look for some steelhead and brown trout action.
+Expect some salmon by mid-June.

 For current info on this or any Nor Cal fishery go to our Steelhead/Sallmon section of FORUM.